kiranmahesh141-tech/BMS/README.md

-Book Management System
+Book Management System:

-Project Overview
+Project Overview:

 This is a RESTful web application built using Spring Boot to manage books in a bookstore system.
 It aims to demonstrate the development of CRUD (Create, Read, Update, Delete) APIs with robust validation, role-based security, and extensive testing.

 The application features: